roloje777/mg-bits-and-bytes-blog/_posts/Technology-and-applied-sciences/2024-04-01-are-we-doomed.md

         The new functionality in <span><a href="https://blockworks.co/news/google-adds-ens-to-search"><img style="width:5%" src="https://blockworks.co/_next/image?url=https%3A%2F%2Fblockworks-co.imgix.net%2Fwp-content%2Fuploads%2F2024%2F03%2FGoogle-1.jpg&w=1920&q=75" alt="Google">search</a></span> appears to have been introduced without a formal announcement and without the knowledge or input from ENS developers, who expressed surprise on X Thursday.</p>
         <blockquote>
         Now why was the developer surprised (°ロ°) !<br>
-        Well, it see,ms that googles AI works so well that it went ahead, without it's developers knowledge or consent and <a href="">added ENS to its search function.</a><br>
+        Well, it see,ms that googles AI works so well that it went ahead, without it's developers knowledge or consent and <strong>added ENS to its search function</strong>.<br>
         Below is the developers post on X.
         </blockquote>
         <framed-text>